Meänkieli: Geographical distribution

 Meänkieli has an official status in: Pajala, Övertorneå, Haparanda, Gällivare, Luleå, Kalix, Kiruna, Umeå and Stockholm.
 Meänkieli has also been historically spoken in Piteå, Boden, Älvsbyn and northeastern Jokkmokk municipality.

 Grammar

 The grammar of Meänkieli is very similar to Finnish, with some variations such as the aspiration of consonants before long vowels.
-Meänkieli is an agglutinative language with fifteen noun cases.
+Meänkieli is an agglutinative language with eleven noun cases.
 It contains consonant gradation and vowel harmony, just like Finnish.
 It contains four verb tenses, which are the present, imperfect, perfect and the pluperfect.
 It does not have a separate tense for future events.

-Phonology & Alphabet
+Phonology and alphabet

 Vowel and consonant length is indicated by doubling the letter, e.g. ⟨öö⟩ /ø:/ and ⟨hh⟩ /h:/.